hudir/dj4e/README.md

  ## What utility method simplifies the code needed to load the old model data when processing an update request?
   get_object_or_404()

+## Why do we insist on producing a delete confirmation screen?
+Because a GET request should never modify data

+## Which of the following methods is called first in the Django generic list view?
+ setup()

+## What is the template variable that indicates the current logged in user?
+ user

+##  In OwnerUpdateView, how do we make sure that the current logged in user cannot retrieve any rows that don't belong to them?
+We add a model filter

+## When a generic edit view is receiving POST data which of the following steps is done first?
+clean()